gorenje/node-red-contrib-flow-compare/README.md

 ## Not Perfect

-1) Deployment necessary

-This is not a perfect solution because the node has to be dragged onto the workspace *and* deployed.
-It needs to be deployed since the server-side part of this node collects the flows details from the server and sends it to the frontend.

-So this node needs to be included and deployed *before* comparison can happen.
-This is not ideal, better would be that this feature be integrated directly into the editor.
-The editor does also have a comparison tool but its not visual and shows, for my taste, too much information.

-2) Image Zoom
+1) Image Zoom

-Zoom of comarison image is not peferect since pinch does not work, only the scroll works for zoom.
-Since scroll is also used to scroll up and down, zooming around in the image is painful but doable.
+Zoom of comparison image is not perfect since pinch does not work, only the scroll works for zoom.
+Since scroll is also used to scroll up and down, scroll left and right to zoom image in and out.

-I suspect this has to do with the d3 library since with version 7 [pinch works](https://flowhub.org/f/bd2901f55cfc55ef) but Node-RED uses version 3 which does not - it seems - support pinch (or at least I haven't worked how).

-3) Extra JS scripts
+2) Extra JS scripts

 This node will load two JS libraries (when added [to the palette](https://github.com/gorenje/node-red-contrib-flow-compare/blob/4981b85bf29cf5726609d39a0f6e21e8456d72f5/nodes/flowcompare.html#L478-L479)):

 - https://cdn.openmindmap.org/thirdparty/diff.min.js
 - https://cdn.openmindmap.org/embed/flowviewer.js

-If your browser does not like this, then this node won't make you happy!

 ### Artifacts